 Is God calling you to become a foster parent?

 In James 1:27 we read “True religion is this, to care for orphans and widows in their time of need.”
-The state of Arizona has over 14,000 children currently in foster care.
+The state of Arizona has nearly 17,000 children currently in foster care.
 These children represent all ages and ethnic groups.
 Many of these children are living in group homes waiting for a foster home and a foster family to love them.
 Christian Family Care is on a mission to find more loving Christian homes to meet this need.

 Children are placed in foster care because their home is not safe for them.
 Christian Family Care foster homes provide a safe, temporary place for children who have been the victims of abuse or neglect.
 The goal of foster care is to provide safety for the child while the circumstances in the home are resolved.
 For some children returning home is not possible and those children may need an adoptive home.
 Many foster parents adopt their foster children.
 There is no financial cost to a family who adopts a child from the foster care system.